DavidPal/whitespace-format/README.md

 visual formatting if not everyone working on the code uses the same tab settings.

-If `--check-only` is used, any combination of non-default options is recommended (e.g. `--replace-tabs-with-spaces=0` and `--normalize-non-standard-whitespace=remove`) for text files other than Makefiles and TSV files.
+If `--check-only` is used, a combination of non-default options is recommended (e.g. `--replace-tabs-with-spaces=0` and `--normalize-non-standard-whitespace=remove`).
+However, Makefiles and TSV files must be explicitly excluded using the `--exclude` option.
 This will warn about presence of tabs and non-standard whitespace characters.

 However, without `--check-only`, there is no simple universal recommendation for all text files.
 First, in Makefiles and TSV files, tabs are required.